kos-lang/kos/doc/proposals.md

     - Function inlining for simple functions, esp. inside loops.
     - Stack reuse in tail calls.
     - Replace binds for non-global functions with LOAD.CONST
+    - Init arrays/objects from a constant, by doing a deep copy (only works for some initializers, which don't reference other objects, etc.)
+    - Make r255 a VOID object
+    - References 127 constants via r128..r254 (LOAD.CONST 0 is then constant 127)

 * Close generators by throwing an exception through the generator code during GC

 * Allow _ in parameters of the target of -> stream operator

-* Add warnings about variable shadowing
+* Add warnings about variable shadowing, consider making shadowing an error

-* ?
-Callstack from shallow is missing built-in function

-* Reduce need for passing module objects, e.g. when creating builtin dyn props

-* Allow referencing module objects from the language, add a way to extract list of modules
+* Add a way to extract list of modules

 * Add string.prototype.swapcase()

-* Allow import anywhere

 * Add exit/help as special commands in REPL or as functions in a special module

-* Add way to list modules and globals in modules, manipulate globals

 * ?
 Comparison operators for objects